 The index structure that exposed to the client is named secondary indexes.
 Its implementation using STL `std::map<T>` template in C++.

 Actually, from the API documents, we can find Elliptics doesn't provide join methods to be called from the client.
+Due to it is not table-oriented and only guaranteed atomicity level is per object in a single replica.
+This decision was made for performance and scalability reasons.
 However, in the backends internal, merging and joins is available and will vary from backend to backend, which is controlled by Query Execution core.
-For example, when using a relational database as the backend, join will be supported, while when using levelDB as the backend, Join will not be supported.
+For example, when using a relational database as the backend, Join will be supported, while when using levelDB as the backend, Join will not be supported.

 Elliptics uses replication to ensure data availability form the beginning of its design.
-To use replication features, a group of servers are logically bound together by admin and these servers will contain the same data, i.e. each server keeps the replication to the other node.
+To use replication features, a group of servers are logically bound together and the servers within the same group all contain the same data.
 For recovery logging, Elliptics uses route table to record the set of nodes and the key(ID)-value pairs' ID ranges of each node.
 A route table at least contains the following fields: timestamp, group id, hex strings to the group number, and address.
-Elliptics supports 3 type of recovery: hash ring recovery a.k.a. merge, deep hash ring recovery a.k.a. deep_merge, replica recovery a.k.a. dc.
-Merge mainly supports data recovery in the same group by moving from one node to another by route tables.
+Elliptics supports three types of recovery: hash ring recovery (`merge`), deep hash ring recovery (`deep_merge`), replica recovery (`dc`).
+The merge approach mainly supports data recovery in the same group by moving from one node to another by route tables.
 Replica recovery is designed to ensure the durability between groups.
-Elliptics can also perform manual recovery.
+Elliptics also supports manual recovery operations.

-The API is designed to support C, C++ and Python.
-For current version Elliptics document, only the link to [Python API](http://doc.reverbrain.com/elliptics:api-python) works correctly.
-The links to C API and C++ API documents are broken.
-We can retrieve the archived version from [archive.org](archive.org).
-The version archive.org provided is on date May 11, 2016.
-Here is the link to [C API](https://web.archive.org/web/20160511155843/http://doc.reverbrain.com:80/elliptics:api-c) and [C++ API](https://web.archive.org/web/20160511155848/http://doc.reverbrain.com:80/elliptics:api-cc).
+The API is designed to support [C](https://web.archive.org/web/20160511155843/http://doc.reverbrain.com:80/elliptics:api-c), [C++](https://web.archive.org/web/20160511155848/http://doc.reverbrain.com:80/elliptics:api-cc), and [Python](http://doc.reverbrain.com/elliptics:api-python).
 Python APIs are designed to config Elliptics client, including Logger, Config, Node, Session, etc. C++ APIs are designed to configure the client side Elliptics as well, but with less APIs than Python API library.
 Node is the main controlling structure of Elliptics.
 C APIs could be used to config both Client and Server, with the functionalities of creation, configuration, server-side processing, cache and backend.
 For the client side, everything is built on the asynchronous API model, while we can do both synchronous and asynchronous calls in server side.

 Storage architecture is named as Backends in Elliptics.
 Elliptics has three low-level backends: filesystem (where written objects are stored as files), Eblob (fast append-only storage) and Smack (small compressible objects stored in sorted tables).
 Moreover, Elliptics implemented both the generic storage protocol and its own specific protocol.
 Therefore, data stored in other services can be routed to Elliptics.
 For example, Elliptics can connect to MySQL servers and trigger some special commands to read/write data into Elliptics.